yahiakala/routing/docs/migrating/index.md

 If you have multiple Templates, we recommend subscribing to the `navigation` event in the `form_show` method of your template form, and unsubscribing in the `form_hide` method.
 If you only have a single template, you can subscribe to the `navigation` event in the `__init__` method of your template form and there is no need to unsubscribe.

-### Using Different Templates, redirects, and other advanced usage
+### Using multiple templates, redirects, and other advanced usage

 When migrating from anvil_extras, you might have different templates for different parts of your application.
 For example, you might have:
 - A main template with navigation for authenticated users